Al-Nawawi

-Yahya ibn Sharaf al-Nawawi (يحيى بن شرف النووي) (October 1233 – 21 December 1277) was a Sunni Shafi'ite jurist and hadith scholar.
-Al-Nawawi died at the relatively early age of 45.
-Despite this, he authored numerous and lengthy works ranging from hadith, to theology, biography, and jurisprudence that are still read to this day.
+Yahya ibn Sharaf al-Nawawi (يحيى بن شرف النووي) (October 1233 – 21 December 1277) was a jurist and hadith scholar, better known for authoring The Meadows of the Righteous and Sharh Sahih Muslim.
+Despite dying at the relatively early age of 45, Al-Nawawi authored numerous and lengthy works ranging from hadith, to theology, biography, and jurisprudence that are still read to this day.
 Al-Nawawi, along with Abu al-Qasim al-Rafi'i, are leading jurists of the earlier classical age, known by the Shafi'i school as the Two Shaykhs (al-Shaykhayn).

 Early life

-He was born at Nawa near Damascus, Syria.
+He was born at Nawa near Daraa, Syria.
 As with Arabic and other Semitic languages, the last part of his name refers to his hometown.

 Yasin bin Yusuf Marakashi, says: "I saw Imam Nawawi at Nawa when he was a youth of ten years of age.
 Other boys of his age used to force him to play with them, but Imam Nawawi would always avoid the play and would remain busy with the recitation of the Noble Qur'an.
 When they tried to domineer and insisted on his joining their games, he bewailed and expressed his no concern over their foolish action.
 On observing his sagacity and profundity, a special love and affection developed in my heart for young Nawawi.
 I approached his teacher and urged him to take exceptional care of this lad as he was to become a great religious scholar.
 His teacher asked whether I was a soothsayer or an astrologer.
 I told him I am neither soothsayer nor an astrologer but Allah caused me to utter these words."
 His teacher conveyed this incident to Imam's father and in keeping in view the learning quest of his son, decided to dedicate the life of his son for the service and promotion of the cause of Islam.

+Al-Subki records in his Ṭabaqāt al-Shāfiʿiyya al-Kubrā that al-Nawawi's father reported a remarkable sign of his son's early spiritual distinction.
+When al-Nawawi was seven years old, on the twenty-seventh night of Ramadan, he awoke in the middle of the night and roused his father, asking: "O my father, what is this light that has filled the house?"
+The entire family awoke but none of them saw anything.
+His father concluded that the night must have been Laylat al-Qadr, the Night of Power.